hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ### Page titles

-Additionally, teams should ensure that each page has a relevant page title.
+Ensure that each page has a relevant page title.
 This is included in Ember applications by default, but older applications that have been updated over the years may need to manually add this in with [ember-page-title](https://github.com/ember-cli/ember-page-title).

 ### Headings